fredkronusa/raceToGo/README.md

 ## 📜 Assumptions
 - Neds have a different approach to pooling data from their next race api (https://api.neds.com.au/v2/racing/next-races-category-group?count=10).
 Seems the pooling is done when it matters, delayed/cancelled races and the fact that “next to go” can shuffle.
 For the sake of simplicity, with the given requirement, a new call is only triggered once a race is not shown to the user reducing the amount of calls.
 This feature can be implements at a later stage when a timeframe requirement is needed

-## 📜 Thanks
+## 📜 Thanks (to be removed)
-- Any thanks for the opportunity to showcase my skills.
+- An thanks for the opportunity to showcase my skills.
+I am really keen on getting my hands on VUE.